-Probably the most popular day out from Hong Kong, Stanley Village Hong Kong is just a forty minute bus ride from Central.
+Probably the most popular day out from Hong Kong, Stanley Village Hong Kong is just a forty-minute bus ride from Central.
 Once a quaint fishing village, this seaside town is popular with moneyed locals.
-It hosts a string of restaurants and bars along its waterfront promenade has a pair of beaches and couple of sights worth seeing.
+It hosts a string of restaurants and bars along its waterfront promenade and has a pair of beaches and a couple of sights worth seeing.
 It's a great way to escape the urbanity of the city, and if you're in town for more than a few days well worth visiting.
 If you can, try and come during the week when it is less crowded.

 What to See in Stanley

 - Stanley Market – Firmly geared to tourists, Stanley Market is generally overpriced and nowhere near as good value for shopping as Hong Kong's best markets.
 However, the rabbit warren of streets is attractive, and during weekends is positively bursting with enough shoppers to lend plenty of atmospheres.
-Stanley Market is the best place for picking up T-Shirts and keyrings, as well as a piece of wood with your Chinese name elegantly inscribed.
+Stanley Market is the best place for picking up T-shirts and keyrings, as well as a piece of wood with your Chinese name elegantly inscribed.

 - Murray House – Amazingly moved here brick by brick from Central, this beautifully restored former colonial barracks now hosts restaurants, bars, and shops.
 The verandahs are a great place to soak up the views onto the village.
 The various columns stood outside are the few pieces that the architects couldn't slot back into the jigsaw.
 You'll see this columned building standing at the end of Stanley Main Street.

 - Stanley Main Beach – Not the best beach in Hong Kong, but it will do for a day.
 The beach is sandy, the water reasonably clean and armed with shark nets, but it does tend to fill up at the weekend.
 Stanley Main Beach is set on the far side of the town but reached on foot in just ten minutes from Stanley proper along Stanley Beach Road.